pybricks/pybricks-projects/tutorials/dev/tools/vscode/index.md

 - Open your project folder in VS Code.
-- If you created your project using the *LEGO® MINDSTORMS® EV3 MicroPython* extension, you will need to edit the `.vscode/settings.json` file and change `"python.languageServer": "None"` to `"python.languageServer": "Pylance"` and save the file, otherwise skip this step.
+- If you created your project using the *LEGO® MINDSTORMS® EV3 MicroPython* extension, you will need to remove edit the `.vscode/settings.json` file and remove the `"python.languageServer": "None"` line and save the file, otherwise skip this step.
 - Use <kbd>F1</kbd> or <kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+<kbd>P</kbd>
   (<kbd>⌘</kbd>+<kbd>⇧</kbd>+<kbd>P</kbd> on macOS) to open the command palette in VS Code.